finsberg/rust-ode-lorentz/pure_rust/README.md

-# Solving the Lorentz ODE in Rust

-This a simple proof of concept for implementing a Rust based ODE solver.

-## Install
-First you need to [install rust](https://www.rust-lang.org/tools/install).
+# Using pure rust without any dependencies
+In [pure_rust](pure_rust) we basically solve the model using the built in data structures in rust

 ## Usage
-Next you can run the ODE solver using
+You can run the ODE solver using
 ```
 cargo run
 ```